 Returning to Rome: The fastest way to return back to Rome is by train, which will take around four hours for a direct train.
 By bus, the trip will take seven to eight hours.
 And if traveling by car, the drive will be between five and a half to six and a half hours.

-Building in kid-friendly activities when planning a trip to Italy
+Building in kid-friendly activities into your Italy itinerary

 Planning a trip to Italy with your family means building kid-friendly activities into your Italy itinerary.
 Museums are nice, but also remember to build in some time for down time.
 Play at a park.
 Almost every city in Italy has playgrounds for playing.
 And cafes and bars make great places for taking an afternoon rest.